 With a market capitalization of $178 billion, more than $5.29 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

 Adobe topped analysts’ earnings expectations, even if just narrowly.
 That feature of these results really stood out as a positive.
 On the other hand, it was unfortunate to see that Adobe's revenue guidance for the full year missed analyst's expectations and the revenue guidance for the next quarter missed analysts' expectations.
 Overall, this quarter's results could have been better.
 The company currently trades at $383 per share.

 Is Now The Time?

 When considering Adobe, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There are a number of reasons why we think Adobe is a great business.
-Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
+We think Adobe is a good business.
+However, its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
 But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

 The Wall St analysts covering the company had a one year price target of $643 per share right before these results, implying that they saw upside in buying Adobe even in the short term.